 - Cut strips of construction paper.
 Dip these, one at a time, into the papier-mâché paste.
 Cover the outside of the newspaper with the papier-mâché strips.

 - Set aside to dry.

 - Once fully dry, remove the crumpled newspaper from the inside.

-- Paint both the outside and inside.
+- Paint both the inside and outside.

 Take a trip to the local library and look for child-friendly books on this icon of Jewish holidays that is commonly made from a ram’s horn.
-Recreate the shape in a three dimensional form and add some impressive colors for a complete look!
+Recreate the shape in a three-dimensional form and add some impressive colors for a complete look!